EshaanJoshiSDBI/Notes/Sem5/MachineLearning/Topics.md

 - linear regression
-- cost function of OLS
+- cost function of Linear Regression
-- Challenges of OLS
+- Challenges of Linear Regression
 - Types of errors
 - What is bias
 - What is variance